harlequin-tech/WiFlyHQ/README.txt

    arduino.
 4. Only supports one TCP connection at a time, which means its easy for a web browser to lock out other users.
+5. Changing the flush timeout (set comm time x) does not take affect until after a save and reboot.

 To do:
 1. Add FTP support.